 Instructions for Requesting Title Change to Emeritus

-Original emeritus award letters are sent directly to the faculty member and an electronic copy of the letter is emailed to the college and department or unit for internal processing.
-The department or unit must complete the termination/retirement form in UAccess and provide a copy of the emeritus letter to Workforce Systems.
+Original emeritus award letters are sent directly to the faculty member and an electronic copy is emailed to the college and department or unit for internal processing.
+The department or unit must complete the termination/retirement form in UAccess Employee and provide the electronic copy of the emeritus letter from the President to Workforce Systems.

 The Office of the Provost remains committed to supporting departments in faculty transitions to retirement.
 The departments and colleges are welcome to revise teaching and workloads to enable faculty members to concentrate on their research in the year before retirement.
 These arrangements are made on a case-by-case basis.
 We ask that the departments send draft retirement agreements to Marilyn Taylor, email@example.com, for review prior to obtaining signatures.
-To discuss the legal and interpersonal dynamics of talking about retirement with colleagues, please contact Vice Provost for Faculty Affairs at 626-0202 or firstname.lastname@example.org.
+To discuss the legal and interpersonal dynamics of talking about retirement with colleagues, please contact Vice Provost for Faculty Affairs at 520-626-0202 or firstname.lastname@example.org.